-Plant Polygonatum odoratumin moist and shaded location, in humus-rich, moist soil.
+Grow Polygonatum odoratum in a moist and shaded location, in humus-rich, moist soil.
 Propagate by division in spring.
 Cut it back in late autumn.
-It is usually disease-free, but watch out for slugs and sawflies.
+It is usually disease-free.
+Watch out for slugs and sawflies.

-Polygonatum odoratum is used in Chinese and Korean traditional medicines and is referred to as Yùzhú 玉竹 and 둥굴레 Dunggulle.
+Polygonatum odoratum is used in Chinese and Korean traditional medicines.
+It is referred to as Yùzhú 玉竹 and 둥굴레 Dunggulle.
 It is also referred to in Plantas Medicinales published by Spanish botanist, Pius Font I Quer.
-The rhizoes were used for intestinal problems, rehumatism, gout, and diuretic.
+The rhizomes were used for intestinal problems, rheumatism, gout, and diuretic.